yetanotherco/yet-another-bridge/contracts/zksync/README.md

-# zkSync Hardhat project template
+# zkSync Escrow

-This project was scaffolded with [zksync-cli](https://github.com/matter-labs/zksync-cli).
+This project was initialized with [zksync-cli](https://github.com/matter-labs/zksync-cli).

 ## Project Layout

-- `/contracts`: Contains solidity smart contracts.
+- `/src`: Contains source files, solidity smart contracts.
-- `/deploy`: Scripts for contract deployment and interaction.
+- `/scripts`: Scripts for contract deployment and interaction.
-- `/test`: Test files.
+- `/tests`: Test files.
 - `hardhat.config.ts`: Configuration settings.

 ## How to Use